Babak Azizzadeh: Philanthropy

 Azizzadeh has won accolades for his voluntarism and humanitarian efforts.
 He is the founder and president of the Facial Paralysis & Bell's Palsy Foundation, which treats patients with complicated cases of facial nerve paralysis and Bell's palsy.
 He has also worked with the UCLA Flying Samaritans.
-He is also a member of various charity ventures such as the Global Smile Foundation, Operation of Hope, Face to Face, and the R.O.S.E.
+He is also a member of charity ventures Global Smile Foundation, Operation of Hope, Face to Face, and the R.O.S.E.
 Fund.

 Media appearances

 Azizzadeh performed successful corrective surgery for Mary Jo Buttafuoco, who was shot in her face by Amy Fisher.
 The surgery was documented by media across the United States; he appeared on The Oprah Winfrey Show during May 2005, explaining the surgery along with his patient, Buttafuoco.
 The same year, he appeared on the Entertainment Tonight with the same patient.
 His work in Zimbabwe was covered by the People magazine.
 His Cosmetic Cocktail treatment regimen was also covered by the US media.
 In 2009, Azizzadeh appeared on the Discovery Health Channel explaining revision rhinoplasty.